NickSB2000/tunesPlaylistToFolder/README.md

 # tunesPlaylistToFolder
-Python script Copy an itunes Playlist to a Folder on your Desktop that will be played in the correct order
+Python script to copy an itunes Playlist to a Folder on your Desktop.

+Files will be played in the same order as the playlist because they will be prepended with numbers.

+> This is a minimum viable product, Please contribute and make suggestions to improve it, as long as you don't break the defalt worflow.

 ### Installation